 - Wildwood follows immunization requirements set by the New Hampshire Department of Health and Human Services which licenses New Hampshire camps.
 Minimum requirements are below.
-A Mantoux skin test for tuberculosis is not currently required by Wildwood. - (1) Documentation of at least the initial immunization against hepatitis B for children born on or after January 1, 1993; - (2) One dose of measles (live), mumps, rubella (MMR) vaccine given at, or after, 12 months of age; and all students in grades kindergarten through 12th shall have received 2 valid doses of measles, mumps and rubella (MMR) vaccine. - (3) Four doses of trivalent polio vaccine, unless the third dose of an all-oral polio vaccine (OPV) or all inactivated polio vaccine (IPV) series has been administered after the fourth birthday, in which case only 3 doses are required, except that a polio vaccine shall not be required for persons over 18 years of age who do not have documentation of previous immunization. - (4) Five doses of diphtheria, tetanus, pertussis (DTP), or diphtheria, tetanus, acellular pertussis (DTaP) vaccines, unless the fourth dose has been administered after the fourth birthday, in which case only 4 doses are required: - a.
+A Mantoux skin test for tuberculosis is not currently required by Wildwood. - 1.
+Documentation of at least the initial immunization against hepatitis B for children born on or after January 1, 1993; - 2.
+One dose of measles (live), mumps, rubella (MMR) vaccine given at, or after, 12 months of age; and all students in grades kindergarten through 12th shall have received 2 valid doses of measles, mumps and rubella (MMR) vaccine. - 3.
+Four doses of trivalent polio vaccine, unless the third dose of an all-oral polio vaccine (OPV) or all inactivated polio vaccine (IPV) series has been administered after the fourth birthday, in which case only 3 doses are required, except that a polio vaccine shall not be required for persons over 18 years of age who do not have documentation of previous immunization. - 4.
+Five doses of diphtheria, tetanus, pertussis (DTP), or diphtheria, tetanus, acellular pertussis (DTaP) vaccines, unless the fourth dose has been administered after the fourth birthday, in which case only 4 doses are required: - a.
 When pertussis vaccine is medically contraindicated, diphtheria-tetanus toxoid (DT) shall be substituted for DTaP vaccine; - b.
 When a child is between 7 and 10 years of age and requires additional immunizations, tetanus-diphtheria toxoid (Td) shall be substituted for DTP, DTaP, or DT vaccine; - c.
-When a child is 11 years of age or older, and it has been 5 years or longer since the last documented dose of a tetanus toxoid containing immunization, the child shall receive a booster dose of tetanus, diphtheria acellular pertussis (Tdap) vaccine, except if the child has a medical contraindication to pertussis vaccine, in which case the child shall receive Td; and - d.
+A child 11 years of age or older shall receive a booster dose of tetanus, diphtheria acellular pertussis (Tdap) vaccine if has been 5 years or longer since the last documented dose of a tetanus toxoid containing immunization, except if the child has a medical contraindication to pertussis vaccine, in which case the child shall receive Td; and - d.
 For children 7 years of age or older, a minimum of 3 or 4 doses, with the last dose administered after age 4, of diphtheria, tetanus, pertussis (DTP), diphtheria, tetanus, acellular pertussis (DTaP), or Td vaccines, or a total of 5 doses; and - e.
-One booster dose within the last 10 years. - (5) Varicella (Chicken Pox) Grades K-12 two doses.
-The first dose must be on or after the 1st birthday.
+One booster dose within the last 10 years.